 - To turn our suffering into tools, our trauma into power, and our problems into slightly more manageable problems:

-Take it [this book] as a guide to suffering and how to suffer better, how to more knowingly suffer, how to suffer with greater compassion and humility.
+Take it [The Subtle Art of Not Giving a Fuck] as a guide to suffering and how to suffer better, how to more knowingly suffer, how to suffer with greater compassion and humility.
 It’s a book that helps you to move lightly despite your heavy burdens, to rest easier with your fears, to laugh even when your tears are flowing.
 It won’t teach you to win, to gain or to succeed, but to lose, to back off, to let go.
 It can also teach you to take inventory of your life and to discard everything except the most important.
-Above all, it teaches you to fall backwards with eyes closed, to not ruin your life as much, to stop trying.
+Above all, it teaches you to fall backward with eyes closed, to not ruin your life as much, to stop trying.

 Chapter 2 – Happiness Is a Problem